The NDSS is administered by Diabetes Australia

 Call the NDSS Helpline 1800 637 700 to find out more.

-How often should you check your blood glucose?
+How often should you check your glucose level?

 Common times to check are before eating and injecting insulin, when fasting and 2 hours after the start of a meal